“Home to some of Europe’s most incredible roller coasters”

 The latest addition to Phantasialand is Rookburgh.
 This new zone is directly connected to the Berlin-themed Main Street and it features a steampunk theme.
 Phantasialand has taken its time to finish the project (to say the least), but Rookburgh finally opened its gates in September of the year 2020.
 The area is home to a brand-new hotel and several F&B outlets, but the true star of Rookburgh is undoubtedly F.L.Y.
 This next-generation Vekoma Flying Coaster includes two launches, two inversions and approximately 1,200 metres of track.
 Impressive, isn’t it?

 Watching F.L.Y. may be considered as a privilege.
 Phantasialand created a magnificent new land and the coaster itself is nothing less than sexy.
-The experience, however, isn’t entirely my cup of tea.
-I don’t often call a roller coaster too long, but I really think that F.L.Y. would’ve been nicer if it had half of its current length.
-Don’t get me wrong… the seats are comfortable, the ride starts with a surprising dark ride section and F.L.Y.’s smoothness is remarkable.
-Still, it made me slightly nauseous and F.L.Y. lacks a highlight in terms of coaster elements.
+The experience, however, depends entirely on the row you’re assigned to.
+My first ride was in the back seat and honestly… this ride made me slightly nauseous and the G-forces felt very weird.
+Fortunately, my rides in the first half of the train were a lot better.
+The forces feel more natural and the coaster even includes some airtime if you’re seated in one of the first four rows.
+It’s bizarre, but this really makes a huge difference.
+I didn’t like that back seat ride on F.L.Y., but the front seats deliver one of the most perfect coaster experiences in Europe.
+The seats are comfortable, the ride starts with a surprising dark ride section and F.L.Y.’s smoothness is remarkable.
+Still, F.L.Y. lacks a highlight in terms of coaster elements.
 It just keeps going on and on, while intensity remains similar the whole time.
-It’s not bad, but I prefer a Taron-like experience, which includes a ‘soft’ beginning and a thrilling second part.
+That’s not necessarily a bad thing, but I prefer a Taron-like experience, which includes a ‘soft’ beginning and a thrilling second part.

 Phantasialand has said goodbye to quite a few dark rides during the past decades.
 The legendary Gondelbahn and Silbermine were removed to make way for new experiences.
 Besides, Hollywood Tour remained closed in 2020 as well.
 Therefore, the park is currently home to 3 dark rides.
 Two of them can be found in the Chinese area (a mad house and an Asian ghost train, both of them are rather underwhelming).
 The most popular dark ride can be found in Berlin and it’s called Maus au Chocolat.
 This was Phantasialand’s answer to the wildly popular Toy Story Mania at Disney theme parks.
 The good news: Phantasialand exceeded Toy Story Mania’s theming level with greatest ease and the attraction performs a lot better in terms of story telling.
 The bad news: Maus au Chocolat’s interactive game is considerably less fun than the Disney version.
 You’re literally playing the same game seven times, which becomes rather boring near the end.